Automated 2-component potting

 The industry standard in many sectors

-The chemical basis of the 2-component cast resin systems used for this are polyurethane (PU), polyurethane-epoxy mixes or silicone.
+The chemical basis of the 2-component cast resin systems used for this are polyurethane (PUR), polyurethane-epoxy mixes or silicone.
 The chemical and mechanical properties of these plastics can be varied over a broad spectrum.
 The potting is therefore suited to a wide range of applications.

 The chemistry makes it possible